 Instagram is big.
 Visual content is big.
 And the Eiffel Tower is big (until some tourist comes along and pretends to hold it between their fingers).

-As one of the world’s leading social media networks, Instagram is the place to be if you wanna see some random bloke’s gym selfie, a picture of someone’s cat having a bad day, or a #ThrowbackThursday special of your colleague at age 12.
+As one of the world’s leading social media platforms, Instagram is the place to be if you wanna see some random bloke’s gym selfie, a picture of someone’s cat having a bad day, or a #ThrowbackThursday special of your colleague at age 12.

 But as Instagram becomes more and more saturated with the same old stuff, from the same old crowd, we’re starting to wonder just how repetitive Instagram can really get.